NicholasBotorog/Junior-Star-Project-One/README.md

 - Grid with Cells including 9 rows and 10 columns in a total of 90 cells.
 - Intro, game over and Win overlays with 'start' buttons.
-- Audio element to update the src for in-game sound efects.
+- Audio element to update the src for in-game sound effects.

 ### CSS